Trojan:Win32/Bearfoos.B!ml: False Positive or Malware?

 1. Let Defender quarantine or remove the detected item.

-2. Delete the original installer/archive that dropped the file.
+2. Delete the original installer, archive, or download source that dropped the file.

-6. Review Defender exclusions and remove suspicious exclusions pointing to Downloads, Temp, AppData, game folders, or crack folders.
+6. Remove suspicious exclusions pointing to Downloads, Temp, AppData, game folders, crack folders, or unknown tools.

-7. If the file was executed, change important passwords from a clean device after scans are clean.
+7. If the file executed, change important passwords from a clean device after scans are clean.
+Start with email, banking, social media, Steam/Discord, crypto, and password-manager accounts.

 Scan before you restore or allow the file.